 Additional fines for late payment

-This may sound obvious, but don’t forget that you must also have paid the tax you owe by the 31st January.
-If you didn’t pay in time then you’ll face these additional fines:
+This may sound obvious, but don’t forget that you must also have paid the tax you owe by the 31st January (see below for special information about automatic time to pay agreements available for tax bills due on 31st January 2021).
+If you didn't pay in time then you'll face these additional fines:

 HMRC runs a system called “payment on account” for those who pay most of their tax through Self Assessment.
 This can catch many people out, especially if it is their first Self Assessment - as it means that the tax due is often 50% higher than expected.
 Read more in our article about payment on account.

 The government’s ‘Time to Pay’ scheme for Self Assessment tax bills for tax year ended 5th April 2020

 The government’s further COVID-19 support measures announced on 24th September 2020 as part of the Winter Economic Plan, include the option to spread the cost of your tax bill for the 2019/20 tax year which ended on 5th April 2020.